Gottfried August Bürger: Biography

-Shortly before his removal there his wife died (30 July 1784), and on 29 June the next year he married his sister-in-law "Molly."
+Shortly before his move, his wife died on 30 July 1784, and on 29 June the next year he married his sister-in-law "Molly."
 Her death in childbirth on 9 January 1786 affected him deeply.
-He appeared to lose at once all courage and all bodily and mental vigour.
-He still continued to teach in Göttingen; at the jubilee of the foundation of the university in 1787 he was made an honorary doctor of philosophy, and in 1789 was appointed extraordinary professor in that faculty, though without a stipend.
+He continued to teach in Göttingen; at the jubilee of the foundation of the university in 1787 he was made an honorary doctor of philosophy, and in 1789 was appointed extraordinary professor in that faculty, though without a stipend.
 He was obliged to gain his living by poorly rewarded translations for booksellers.

-In 1790, he married a third time, his wife being a certain Elise Hahn, who, enchanted with his poems, had offered him her heart and hand.
-Only a few weeks of married life with his "Schwabenmädchen" sufficed to prove his mistake, and after two and a half years he divorced her.
-Deeply wounded by Schiller's criticism, in the 14th and 15th part of the Allgemeine Literaturzeitung of 1791, of the second edition of his poems, disappointed, wrecked in fortune and health, Bürger eked out a precarious existence as a teacher in Göttingen until, ill with tuberculosis, he died there on 8 June 1794.
+In 1790, he married Elise Hahn, a fan of his poetry.
+However, they divorced after two and a half years.
+Deeply wounded by Schiller's criticism, in the 14th and 15th part of the Allgemeine Literaturzeitung of 1791, of the second edition of his poems, disappointed, wrecked in fortune and health, Bürger worked as a teacher in Göttingen until he died from tuberculosis on 8 June 1794.
 The government of Hanover afforded him some assistance shortly before his death.

+Legacy

-Bürger's talent for popular poetry was very considerable, and his ballads are among the finest in the German language.
-Besides Lenore, Das Lied vom braven Manne, Die Kuh, Der Kaiser und der Abt and Der wilde Jäger are famous.
+Bürger's talent for popular poetry was very considerable, and his ballads are considered among the finest in the German language.
+Besides Lenore, other notable works include Das Lied vom braven Manne, Die Kuh, Der Kaiser und der Abt and Der wilde Jäger.
 Among his purely lyrical poems, but few have earned a lasting reputation; but mention may be made of Das Blümchen Wunderhold, Lied an den lieben Mond, and a few love songs.
 His sonnets, particularly the elegies, are of great beauty.
 Bürger revived the sonnet form in German, and his experiments in it were praised as models by Schiller, despite his severe criticism of some of Bürger's more popular poems.